Quarterly Name Indexes for Volumes 1–45 (1977–2022)

 - An English version of a name was sometimes substituted!
 King for Roy, Carpenter for Zimmermann, Morningstar for Morgenstern, Steven for Ettienne, Carl or Charles for Karl.

-- Our handwritten L looked quite similar to the letter Germans used for B. Even an American L and S looked similar at times.
+- A modern handwritten L looked quite similar to the letter Germans used for B. Even an American L and S looked similar at times.
 Other often mistaken letters are c for e, n for u, u for a.

 - Hyphenated surnames may be inverted; McKane might be M’ Kane or Mc Kane, and even transcribed as M. Kane; surnames with a space (La Chance) may be indexed as LaChance; St. Eve might be Saint Eve or Sainteve.